lindleycoetzee/haskell_to_python/chapter_2: lists, ranges, list comprehension and tuples.md

 | <code>ghci> [x * 3 &#124; x <-[1..5], x * 3 >= 10]</code>   | ```>>> [x * 3 for x in range(1,6) if x * 3 >= 10]``` |
 | [12,15] |[12,15]|

-Next, let us get all the numbers between 40 and 80 that is remainder when divided by 8 is 5.
+Next, let us get all the numbers between 40 and 80 when the remainder is 5, if divided by 8.

 | Haskell  | Python |
 | --- | --- |